 Hodgkin’s lymphoma is very treatable.
-When found early, both and Hodgkin’s lymphoma can usually be cured.
+When found early, both adult and childhood Hodgkin’s lymphoma can usually be cured.

 If you’ve received a bone marrow cancer diagnosis, you probably have a lot of questions about what to do next.

 Here are a few things to discuss with your doctor:

 - the specific type and stage of cancer